FOR IMMEDIATE RELEASE

-A new, short documentary film exposes how The Huffington Post, the world’s most-read online “newspaper,” betrayed its publicly-stated “core values,” in order to downplay and ultimately dehumanize a beloved U.S. combat veteran, who was murdered by a Palestinian terrorist.
+A new, short documentary film, written, designed and produced by Jon Sutz, exposes how The Huffington Post, the world’s most-read online “newspaper,” betrayed its publicly-stated “core values,” in order to downplay and ultimately dehumanize a beloved U.S. combat veteran, who was murdered by a Palestinian terrorist.
 Watch the trailer here.
 Watch the documentary, and see all the evidence upon which it was based, here.

 Capt.
 Taylor Allen Force, 28, was a decorated West Point graduate who served tours in Iraq and Afghanistan.
 In 2015, he began pursuing his MBA at Vanderbilt University.
 In early March 2016, he joined a school trip to Israel, to learn more about entrepreneurship.
 On March 8, while he was walking along the ocean, Taylor was stabbed to death by a Palestinian terrorist.
 See a chronology of news and blog articles about Taylor’s murder here.